YoRyan/smtp-translator/README.md

 ##### Q: Help!
 My message didn't go through!

 Double-check the token in your recipient address - it is easy to confuse an app token for a user or group token.
-And make sure your message is at most 1024 characters long, per the Pushover [API limit](https://pushover.net/api#limits).

 ## Examples